 Returning to the country of his birth, Rangnick joined VfR Heilbronn, where he played in the Baden-Württemberg Oberliga.
 This is a football league in the German state of Baden-Württemberg.

-In the year 1982, he got a transfer to another small club, known as Ulm, where he played at a low level.
+In the year 1982, he got transferred to another small club, known as Ulm, where he played at a low level.

 Miracle in the Last Days as a Footballer: